mikiehan/CS356R-Proj2-Starter/README.md

 	  ![image](./FFT_peak.jpg)

 * Q6: What is the peak frequency in Hz you see here?
+[Put your answer here.]

 * Q7: What is the estimated distance estimation based on Q6?
+[Put your answer here.]

+* Q8: Note in this pre-project exercise we only used 1 chirp (1 sweep) of FMCW signal.
+Describe how you can use similar technique used here to estimate the distance that is changing over time (such as breathing human body).
+[Put your answer here.]